zmon1010/kendo-ui-core/docs-aspnet-core/helpers/html-helpers/autocomplete.md

 slug: htmlhelpers_autocomplete_aspnetcore
 ---

-# ComboBox HtmlHelper Overview
+# AutoComplete HtmlHelper Overview

 The AutoComplete HtmlHelper extension is a server-side wrapper for the [Kendo UI AutoComplete](http://demos.telerik.com/kendo-ui/autocomplete/index).

 It enables you to configure the Kendo UI AutoComplete widget from server-side code.
-The [AutoComplete](http://docs.telerik.com/kendo-ui/controls/editors/autocomplete/overview) provides suggestions depending on the typed text.It also allows multiple value entries.
+The [AutoComplete](http://docs.telerik.com/kendo-ui/controls/editors/autocomplete/overview) provides suggestions depending on the typed text.
+It also allows multiple value entries.
 The suggestions shown by the widget can come from a local array or from a remote data service.

 For more information on the HtmlHelper, refer to the article on the [AutoComplete HtmlHelper for ASP.NET MVC](http://demos.telerik.com/aspnet-mvc/autocomplete/index).